Introduction

 Services

-The Cumulocity IoT UI allows you to monitor software services running on a device.
+The Cumulocity UI allows you to monitor software services running on a device.
 The services are represented

 type.